hanchiang/market-data-notification/README.md

   * Basic info such as closing price, EMA20, difference between closing price and EMA20
   * Overextension from EMA20 based on the median delta when stock reverse in the next few days
 * Crypto
-  * BTC Exchange netflow, supply, median trade intensity
+  * BTC Exchange netflow, supply, median trade intensity, fees

 # Tech stack
 * Language: Python